cwrichardson/flurdymail/README.md

 Jon Jerome sets it to "yes".
 I set it to "required".
 (It's optional for server-server SNMP communication, but why let it be optional for IMAP?)

+#### Dovecot user query

+Jon Jerome uses prefetch to get all of the information in one go.
+Mostly this just works, but in the event you have Roundcube enabled, and a user in the database, but that user has not yet received any mail, Dovecot gets confused about the directory structure.
+To fix this (and prevent errors in Roundcube) we modify the password_query to prefix "maildir:" to the maildir path.

 #### SSL Certificates

 ##### SSL for Email: Let's Encrypt